 Philosophy of Ministry

 In II Timothy 2 Paul told Timothy to entrust the things he had been taught by training faithful men who would be able to teach others.
-This would enable the Gospel to be faithfully passed down from generation to generation.
+This would enable the gospel to be faithfully passed down from generation to generation.
 In many ways, a true pastor is the heartbeat of a congregation.
 He is the shepherd, the teacher, the counselor.
 For the ministry of church planting to go forward successfully, it is essential that faithful national pastors are raised up from the congregations and that young people are trained to take places of leadership in the local church.

-My ministry goal is to train and mentor those who are already pastoring as well as lay the foundations for Biblical education for young people across the Hispanic world.
+Shane and Danae’s ministry goal is to train and mentor those who are already pastoring as well as lay the foundations for Biblical education for young people across the Hispanic world.
 This equips them to pastor, preach, teach, and evangelize in their own communities and throughout the Latin world.

-Note from Shane
+A Note from the Walters

 “Thank you for your prayers and support as we go to tell the story most precious, sweetest that ever was heard!”